 Job market in Fiji

 Agriculture and tourism are the most robust industries in the archipelago.
 However, both are vulnerable to disruption from Fiji's frequent cyclones, which somewhat hamper their growth.
-The previously unstable political situation in Fiji further affected the country's tourism industry.
-Despite this, tourism employs plenty of people, and expats who move to Fiji usually set up guest houses and restaurants to capitalise on the expanding hospitality industry.
+Despite this, tourism employs plenty of people, and many expats who move to Fiji set up guest houses and restaurants to capitalise on the expanding hospitality industry.

-Fiji is also rich in forestry, mineral and fish resources, with coconut, ginger and sugar as the main cash crops.
-Although agriculture accounts for less than 15 percent of the country's GDP, the industry employs approximately two-thirds of the Fijian workforce.
+Fiji is also rich in forestry, mineral, and fish resources, with coconut, ginger, and sugar being the major cash crops.
+Although agriculture accounts for only 8 percent of the country's GDP, the industry is the main source of employment for around 80 percent of the population.

 Finding a job in Fiji